microsoft/vcpkg-docs/vcpkg/about/faq.md

-You can use the [`--clean-after-build` flag](../commands/install.md#clean-after-build) in your [`vcpkg install` command](../commands/install.md) to make vcpkg delete the temporary files after the build is completed.
+You can use the [`--clean-after-build` flag](../commands/install.md#clean-after-build) in your [`vcpkg install` command](../commands/install.md) to make vcpkg delete the temporary files automatically after the build is completed.

 vcpkg also uses other temporary locations external to the vcpkg root folder.
-The Visual Studio integration files, default binary cache, and registries working directory located in the following paths depending on your operative system:
+The Visual Studio integration files, default binary cache, and registries cache; are all located in the following path depending on your operative system:

 On Windows: